Ethical fashion: working towards workers' wellbeing

 Looking after people is the most important thing we can do.

 We’re committed to protecting human rights and proactively improving the wellbeing and working conditions for workers throughout our supply chain.
 To achieve this, we’ve evolved our approach to focus on transparency and partnerships, both working together to improve our ethical fashion initiatives.

 The report scores companies on the levels of visibility and transparency across their supply chain with regards to policies, transparency and traceability, auditing and supplier relationships, worker empowerment and environmental management.

-For the second year in a row, Kathmandu scored an A.
+For the second year in a row, Kathmandu scored an 'A' in 2019.

 The report noted the improvements we have made in transparency by publishing our complete list of suppliers (below) so our customers know exactly where their products are made.

 The Ethical Fashion Guide further highlighted as best practice the steps we have taken to ensure that workers have a greater voice by improving the grievance mechanisms available to those working in our supply chain.

 Kathmandu Corporate Social Response-ability Manager, Gary Shaw, says the report helps raise the bar on human rights in the supply chain.

 "Companies are competitive by nature.
 Now, instead of trying to be the best in the world, they're competing to be the best for the world.
 Like the Modern Slavery Act, the Ethical Fashion Report invites companies to become more aware of their supply chain and the impact they have on the world."

 What does this mean for workers?
 The FLA audits and verifies our social compliance program to ensure that we are promoting and complying with international labor standards and best practices throughout our supply chain.